NC Essential Standards Alignment:

 – To test if a raw egg will survive impact without the mess, place the egg inside a sandwich baggie before loading it into the device.

-– Part of the strategy in this event will be building something that can be easily opened between tosses to check if the egg has survived.
+– Part of the strategy in this event will be building something that can be easily opened after the toss to check if the egg has survived.

 How to Drop an Egg Without Breaking It – Entertainment purposes only, a fun creative thinking activity

 Strong Egg, Weak Egg Demo